BayeroSow/Instachat/README.md

 # Schema

 ### User
-Users should be able to upload/download/view photos.
+Users would be able to upload/download/view photos.
 Users can perform searches based on photo/video titles.
 Users can follow other users.
-The system should generate and display a user's News Feed consisting of top photos from all the people the user follows
+The system should generate and display a user's News Feed consisting of top photos from all the people the user follows.

 - Crawling
 - Indexing